 Machine data can be generated by a variety of devices, such as servers, cell phones, browsers, and so on.
 Messages sent from a device are called events.
 An event describes any single user action or occurrence that you want to track.
 Machines that collect large numbers of events may organize them into batches.
 A batch is a container that includes header information common to all of the events; e.g. source device and user information.

 In a common data collection scenario, a scalable web endpoint collects POSTed data from different sources and writes them to a queuing system such as Amazon Kinesis, Apache Kafka, or RabbitMQ.
-A data consumer then writes the data to a S3 bucket, from which you can load the data into Snowflake.
+An ingest service/utility then writes the data to a S3 bucket, from which you can load the data into Snowflake.